Admissions and Financial Aid

 For fellowship consideration, simply check the box on the admissions application that indicates that you wish to be considered for financial aid; there are no additional forms or materials to be submitted beyond the regular application.
 (Note: assistantships are not generally awarded as part of the admissions process in Aero/Astro.)

-Fellowship awards and the designation of alternates will be made by March 20.
+Fellowship awards and the designation of alternates will be made by March 21.
 Students who applied for aid will be notified then of their status, either in a separate letter (if they have already been notified of admission) or as part of their admission letter.
-Applicants have until April 15 to decide whether to accept the offer, although of course we would like to know as soon as your mind is made up.

 All major universities have signed the Council on Graduate Schools resolution that sets April 15 as the response deadline for fellowships and assistantships.
-Anyone receiving an offer of aid has the right to fully weigh his or her options, and cannot be required to make a binding commitment to any school before that date.
+Anyone receiving an offer of aid has the right to weigh his or her options, and cannot be required to make a binding commitment to any school before that date.
+We would appreciate hearing from you as soon as you have decided whether to accept the offer, but the deadline is April 15.Loans and Work-Study Assistantships

-Need-based federal loans and work-study assistantships are administered by the University Financial Aid office; students should submit the FAFSA (Free Application for Federal Student Aid) and supporting documents as soon as possible.
+Need-based federal loans and work-study assistantships are administered by the University Financial Aid office.
+Students should submit the FAFSA (Free Application for Federal Student Aid) and supporting documents as soon as possible.
 Award packages for graduate students are usually sent in early summer.
-(Info: Financial Aid, 650-723-3058)aa-webmaster * [* add @stanford.edu], Oct., 2012
+(Information on Financial Aid: 650-723-3058)